yorickpeterse/openflow/README.md

 - Inko `master`, as we use some changes not yet released
 - A bunch of Philips Hue motion sensors, connected to a Philips Hue bridge

+If your Itho WiFi add-on has a CC1101 module attached, you can also use the official Itho Daalderop RF remotes to control ventilation in rooms.
+This requires that you set it up per the add-on's documentation, then add it to your `config.json`; see `config.example.json` for an example.

 # Installation

 Assuming the WiFi module is set up, you'll need to determine what the setting